miekg/skydns2/README.md

             -d value='{"host":"10.1.1.16"}'

     To register the local IP address.
 Now when SkyDNS receives a query for local.dns.skydns.local it will fetch the above key and returns that one service.
+In other words skydns will substitute `e2016c14-fbba-11e3-ae08-10604b7efbe2.dockerhosts.skydns.local` for `local.dns.skydns.local`.

 ### Environment Variables